czoido/conan-deterministic-examples/README.md

 - `msvc` can't set options to avoid the propagation of this information to the binary files.
 The only way to get reproducible binaries is again using a Hook to strip this information in the build step.
-Note that as we are patching the binaries to achieve reproducible binaries folders of the same length in characters should be used for each build.
+Note that as we are patching the binaries to achieve reproducible binaries the folders used for different builds should have the same length in characters.

 - `gcc` has three compiler flags to work around the issue:
     - `-fdebug-prefix-map=OLD=NEW` can strip directory prefixes from debug info.